 Those who have purchased HD Radio receivers have reported some problems.
 At times, the audio compression causes a noticable reduction in sound quality.
 Some radio stations are not properly processing their signal for digital transmission, causing distorted sound.
 At times, the volume level or timing of the digital signal is different from the analog version, resulting in problems when the receiver has to switch between the two [Source: Crutchfield Advisor].
 Other users have found that digital signals are difficult to tune in, that multicasting seriously impacts audio quality, or that stations broadcasting in HD Radio suffer a loss in quality of the analog signal.

-For lots more information on HD Radio and related subjects, check out the links on the next page.
+For lots more information on HD Radio and related subjects, check out the links below.

 More Great Links

 - Dotinga, Randy.
 "Sagging Radio Plays Digital Card."
 Wired, June 14, 2005. http://www.wired.com/news/digiwood/0,1412,67821,00.html